brodsa/loopitoy/README.md

 <summary>EPIC 8: Admin & Store Management</summary>

 - #33: As a Store Owner I want to add a toy so that I can add new items to my store.
+- #34: As a Store Owner I want to update toy details so that I can change the information including toy status.

 </details>